 Flood Mitigation Project

-Construction has begun to create a flood detention facility that will help protect Bannack from future flood damage.
+Construction of the flood detention facility that will help protect Bannack from future flood damage is completed .

 Thank you for your cooperation and patience during the project.